 The switch supports physical and logical interfaces.
 Interfaces are identified by their type and the interface number.
-The physical ports are Multigig Ethernet interfaces, which are numbered on the front panel.
+The physical ports are Multigig Ethernet interfaces and Gigabit fiber interfaces, which are numbered on the front panel.
 You configure the logical interfaces.